Improved Heavy Dark Matter Annihilation Search from Dwarf Galaxies with HAWC: Analysis

 \subsection{Dark Matter Density Distributions and Source Selection}

 J-factors are the largest source of model uncertainty in our analysis.
 The J-factor spatial templates for each source are created using the scale radius and scale density parameters of each dSph (see \cref{eq:jfactor,eq:nfw_density}) with a region of interest of 4$^\circ$ centered on each dSph.
 Because the angular size of the dSphs are close to HAWC's angular resolution, we are not as sensitive to the underlying DM density distribution.
-We are, however, sensitive to the stellar selection and statistical priors that inform the \J-factor fit.
-Therefore, we selected studies with diverse methods of deriving \J-factors (see \cref{sec:LS,sec:GS}).
-We implement dSph DM density parameters from both Louis Strigari et al. (referred to with \LS{}) \cite{DM_Strigari20} and Alex Geringer-Sameth et al. (referred to with \GS{}) \cite{Ando_2020}.
+The cumulative \J-factor, however, is sensitive to the stellar selection and statistical priors that inform the fit (compare \cite{FermiDM_2015} to \cite{Ando_2020}).
+Therefore, we selected dwarf studies with diverse methods of deriving \J-factors (see \cref{sec:LS,sec:GS}).
+We implement dSph DM density parameters from both Pace-Strigari et al. (referred to with \LS{}) \cite{DM_Strigari20} and Ando et al. (referred to with \GS{}) \cite{Ando_2020}.
 The parameters used for this study are summarized in \cref{tab:mtd_J_factor}.

 Both catalogs fit a Navarro–Frenk–White (NFW) \cite{NFWProfile} spatial DM distribution to the dSphs which has a DM density of

 The scale density, $\rho_0$, and the scale radius, $R_s$ are free parameters fit for each dSph in the \LS{} and \GS{} catalogs. $r$ is the distance from the center of the dSph.
 Using these reported parameters, we extract median and $\pm 1\sigma$ \J-factor distributions for each dwarf. \Cref{sec:djdomdists} includes figures of both the median and $\pm1\sigma$ for the $\frac{d\J}{d\Omega}$ values as functions of $\theta$.
 The differences in catalogs are discussed in the following two sections.